Woman who grows her own medical cannabis calls for legal reform

 Carly Barton, who suffered a stroke at the age of 24, received what is believed to be the UK’s first ever private prescription for medicinal cannabis, but resorted to illegally growing her own when she couldn’t keep up with the high cost of the ongoing treatment.

 This is all following last November’s UK law change, in which cannabis was reclassified as a Schedule 2 drug, allowing doctors to prescribe it as a medicine.
 However, since it's still unlicensed, doctors can only prescribe it if a patient has needs that can’t be met by licensed medicines, a grey area that has left many patients waiting.

 Speaking on This Morning, Carly said: "After my private prescription I was given an NHS prescription, the first one in the UK, which was brilliant news.

 "It went through to board meetings only to be blocked at the final hour by the medical governance group who, through no fault of their own, need to tick a box to say that the medicine that they are going to fund is a tested medicine."

-This same law change led to CBD oil becoming a legal substance to prescribe and purchase, so long as the THC content (the primary psychotropic ingredient) is under 1mg per closed container.
-For many, CBD oils are the only option currently available for those seeking access to CBD legally in the UK.
+This same law change led to CBD oils becoming a legal substance to prescribe and purchase, so long as the THC content (the primary psychotropic ingredient) is under 1mg per closed container.
+For many, a CBD Oral Spray or a CBD Muscle Balm are the only option currently available for those seeking to buy CBD legally in the UK.